Memeplexx/olik/readme.md

 Olik allows you to comprehensively grok your state updates without ever leaving your component code.
 * Its **fluent typesafe API** dramatically improves the **consistency** of your state operations, **eliminating ambiguity**
 * **Debuggability** is improved through **auto-generated action types**
-* **Nested stores** allow you to debug your component state with or without your application state.
+* **Nested stores** allow you to manage and debug your component state with or without your application state.
 * **Transactions** help you to group your state updates, avoiding overly abstract action types.
 * **Async updates**, request **de-duplication**, and **caching** are all built-in.